tgruby/catacomb/README.md

 ![alt text](/images/out-of-order.png 'Status')

-> Currently the first level is "playable", but otherwise locks up when finishing it.
+> Currently you can walk around the first level, pick up items, and eat mushrooms and apply bandages (from the Inventory menu).

 ## Thanks